Palermo with Kids: A Complete City Break Guide

 Walking and Cycling in Palermo

 Palermo is a great city to explore on foot or by bicycle if you’re the active type.
 The narrow streets, an abundance of piazzas (squares) and pedestrian-only areas make for a leisurely stroll or a cycling adventure.
-There are several places to rent bicycles in Palermo, both short and long-term, so be sure to inquire at your hotel or visit one of the local tourist information centres.

 No matter how you choose to get around Palermo, be sure to take time to enjoy the sights and sounds of this vibrant city.
 There’s much to see and even more to do, from its Norman architecture and baroque churches to its street mar inkets and seafood restaurants.